-Having user data and models stored locally in the database of a device is also important from a security perspective, since it allows for role-based authentication, as opposed to authentication methods that either give full access or no access at all to the system, which is common in most edge devices.
+Having user data and models stored locally in the database of a device is also important from a security perspective, since it allows for interactive role-based authentication, as opposed to authentication methods that either give full access or no access at all to the system, which is common in most edge devices.

 Building on the internal resources in sa.engine, the system also allows for strong additional security functions with AI based analytics, automatically detecting false data-injection attacks and cyber anomalies in industrial networks.

 Object streams from several edge devices can be combined and are then called fusion queries.
 An example is a CQ observing when several edge devices in an area detect strong vibrations at the same time, which could indicate e.g. an earthquake.

 In order to combine heterogeneous data streams from different devices, incoming object streams are mapped to a universal model called an ontology, running on a sa.engine server, SAS, configured to monitor multiple edge devices.

 The system includes a library of over 1,000 predefined OSQL-functions for mathematical and statistical computations, object stream filtering and transformation, signal processing, model and data management, data mining, and much more.

 Existing algorithms and libraries implemented in a regular programming language, such as C or Java, can be plugged into the system as foreign functions implementing OSQL functions using language specific APIs.
 There are currently foreign function APIs available for C, C++, Lisp, Java, and Python.